stevelorenz/comnetsemu/app/machine_learning_for_object_detection/README.md

 The client can get the detection result from the server and the total delay (including transmission and image processing for detection) is 11.43 second.

-4. (client) Run preprocessor.py with pre-processed mode (mode 1).
-The server.py should run on the server side.
+4. (`root@client`) Run preprocessor.py with pre-processed mode (mode 1).
+The server.py should still keep running on the server side.
 Restart it if the program crashes.

 ```bash
 $ python ./preprocessor.py 1